 5. Place in the fridge for a couple of hours to set.
 Once completely firm gently run a knife around the edge of the seed mix to loosen and use the edges of the baking paper to gently lift from the tin in one big mass.

 6. Use a very sharp, heavy knife to cut the mix into bars or cubes.
-I find make swift, purposeful cuts avoids the dreaded crumble.
+I find making swift, purposeful cuts avoids the dreaded crumble.